josh146/josh146.github.io/content/pages/index.md

 A majority of my work is in Python, but I have also dabbled in Fortran, C, and C++.
 I believe that code documentation is as---if not more---important as the underlying software, and this philosophy has guided the development of each of the libraries listed above.
+I am also an advisor for the [Unitary Fund](https://unitary.fund), a non-profit working to create an accessible quantum technology ecosystem.
+As part of the advisory board I help to source and review microgrant applications.

 Before joining Xanadu, I completed my PhD in quantum computation from the [University of Western Australia](https://www.uwa.edu.au/research/ems-research-clusters/quantum-information-simulation-and-algorithms), with a focus on graph algorithms.
 A large component